Daniel Blank: Murders

 On May 14, 1997, 55-year-old Joan Brock became Blank's sixth and final murder victim.
 Brock was the wife of Blank's former employer, and at her home in LaPlace, Blank had robbed Brock before he fatally assaulted her in her backyard.

-Apart from the six murders, Blank also attempted to kill a couple, Leonce and Joyce Millet (both aged 66), on July 7, 1997.
+Apart from the six murders, Blank also attempted to kill a couple, Leonce and Joyce Millet (both aged 66), on July7, 1997.
 The couple were shot outside their home in Gonzales but survived the shooting.

 Murder trials

 Charges and pre-trial updates

-Five months after the murder of Joan Brock, on November 14, 1997, Daniel Blank was arrested in Onalaska, Texas, where he opened a mechanic's shop in August 1997.
+Five months after the murder of Joan Brock, on November14, 1997, Daniel Blank was arrested in Onalaska, Texas, where he opened a mechanic's shop in August 1997.
 Upon his arrest, Blank gradually confessed to all the murders he committed.
 Authorities reportedly expressed their intent to seek the death penalty for Blank.

 Prior to December 9, 1997, Blank was first indicted for three counts of first-degree murder pertaining to the deaths of Brock and the Arcuris.
-On December 12, 1997, Blank was indicted on two more counts of first-degree murder for the deaths of Victor Rossi and Lillian Philippe, bringing the total murder indictment to five.
+On December12, 1997, Blank was indicted on two more counts of first-degree murder for the deaths of Victor Rossi and Lillian Philippe, bringing the total murder indictment to five.
 By January 1998, Blank was indicted on all six counts of first-degree murder for the serial killings and two counts of attempted murder for the shooting of the Millets, but he pleaded innocent to all charges.

 Before his trial process could be expedited, a court order was issued in April 1998 to keep the evidence confidential from the public to avoid publicity from affecting Blank's right to a fair trial.

 In December 1998, during his court appearance, Blank attempted to escape from the courtroom but was ultimately caught by the police.

 1999

 Daniel Blank first stood trial for the murder of Lillian Philippe.

-The trial of Blank began on July 21, 1999, with a Ascension Parish jury presiding the case.
-Despite his confession, Blank claimed he was innocent and his lawyers argued that the taped confession, which was about 12 hours long, was being made under coercion and did not understand his rights.
+The trial of Blank began on July 21, 1999, with an Ascension Parish jury presiding the case.
+Despite his confession, Blank claimed he was innocent and his lawyers argued that the taped confession, which was about 12hours long, was being made under coercion and that he did not understand his rights.
 However, detectives refuted the defence's contention and stated that Blank had voluntarily confessed to the murders of Philippe and five others.

-On September 3, 1999, the jury found Blank guilty of murdering Philippe in the first degree, after about 2 1/2 hours of deliberation.
+On September 3, 1999, the jury found Blank guilty of murdering Philippe in the first degree, after about 21/2hours of deliberation.

 On September 4, 1999, the jury returned with their verdict on sentence, unanimously recommending the death penalty for Blank.

 On December 9, 1999, State District Judge John L. Peytavin formally sentenced 37-year-old Daniel Blank to death for the murder of Lillian Philippe.